-- A. For each team involved in a tie in which head-to-head results cannot be used (because no team defeated each of the other teams in the tie each time they played, or because no team has defeated all of the other teams involved in the tie in everyone of the pool play games played between those teams, or because the teams involved in the tie did not play one another an equal number of times during pool play), the tournament director will calculate: The total number of runs given up in all pool play games played by that team, divided by the number of half-innings played on defense in pool play games by that team.
-This provides the number of runs given up per half-inning by that team: the Runs-Allowed Ratio. - 1.
-Example: The Hometown Little League team has given up eight (8) runs in all four (4) of its pool play games, and has played 23 innings on defense in those four games.
-8 divided by 23 equals .3478 - 2.
-The Runs-Allowed Ratio for Hometown Little League (.3478 in the example above) is compared to the same calculation for each of the teams involved in the tie. - B. The Runs-Allowed Ratio is used to advance ONLY ONE team. - C. If, after computing the Runs-Allowed Ratio using results of all pool play games played by the teams involved in the tie: - one team has the lowest Runs-Allowed Ratio, that team advances.
-After one team has advanced using the Runs-Allowed Ratio, the breaking of any other ties must revert to the methods detailed in Section III Tiebreaker Procedures, before the Runs-Allowed Ratio is used to break the tie. - 2. two or more teams remain tied, and the methods detailed in Section III Tiebreaker Procedures cannot be used (because no team defeated each of the other teams in the tie each time they played, or because no team has defeated all of the other teams involved in the tie in everyone of the pool play games played between those teams, or because the teams involved in the tie did not play one another an equal number of times during pool play), then the Runs-Allowed Ratio must be recomputed using statistics only from the pool play games played between the teams involved in the tie.
-The results are used to advance ONE team, and any other ties must revert to the methods detailed in Section III Tiebreaker Procedures, before the Runs-Allowed Ratio is used to break the tie. - D. Any part of a half-inning played on defense will count as a complete half-inning on defense for the purposes of computing the Runs-Allowed Ratio. - E. If a game is forfeited, in most cases the score of the game will be recorded as 6-0 (for Little League Divisions and below) or 7-0 [for Intermediate (50-70) Division/Junior/Senior/Big League].
-However, only the Tournament Committee in Williamsport can decree a forfeit, and the Tournament Committee reserves the
+- A. For each team involved in a tie in which head-to-head results cannot be used (because no team defeated each of the other teams in the tie each time they played, or because no team has defeated all of the other teams involved in the tie in every one of the pool play games played between those teams, or because the teams involved in the tie did not play one another an equal number of times during pool play), the tournament director will calculate: The total number of runs given up in all pool play games played by that team, divided by 6 innings for Little League and below (7 innings for Intermediate (50-70) Division/Junior/Senior League).
+This provides the Runs-Allowed Ratio. - 1.
+Example: The Hometown Little League (Major) team has given up eight (8) runs in all four (4) of its pool play games.
+8 divided by 24 equals .3333. - The Runs-Allowed Ratio for Hometown Little League (.3333 in the example above) is compared to the same calculation for each of the teams involved in the tie. - B. The Runs-Allowed Ratio is used to advance ALL teams after it is determined that headto-head cannot be used. - C. If, after computing the Runs-Allowed Ratio using results of all pool play games played by the teams involved in the tie: - one team has the lowest Runs-Allowed Ratio, that team advances.
+After one team has advanced using the Runs-Allowed Ratio, each subsequent team needed to advance is determined by the Runs-Allowed Ratio until all teams are determined and seeded. - 2. two or more teams remain tied with the same runs-Allowed Ratio, and the methods detailed in Section III Tiebreaker Procedures cannot be used (because no team defeated each of the other teams in the tie each time they played, or because no team has defeated all of the other teams involved in the tie in everyone of the pool play games played between those teams, or because the teams involved in the tie did not play one another an equal number of times during pool play), then the Runs-Allowed Ratio must be recomputed using statistics only from the pool play games played between the teams involved in the tie.
+The results are used to advance ONE team, and any other ties must revert to the Runs-Allowed Ratio using all remaining teams.

-- right to disregard the results of the game, to assign the score as noted above, or to allow the score to stand (if any part of the game was played). - F. If a game is forfeited, in most cases each team involved in the forfeit will be deemed to have played six defensive half-innings (for Little League Divisions and below) or seven defensive innings [for Intermediate (50-70) Division /Junior/Senior/Big League].
-However, forfeits and the final score and number of innings charged or credited in forfeits, can only be decreed by the Tournament Committee in Williamsport. - G. In the event a team (defined for this purpose as a minimum of nine players) fails to attend a scheduled game, and it is determined by the Tournament Committee in Williamsport that the failure to attend was designed to cause a forfeit or delay the tournament for any reason, the Tournament Committee reserves the right to remove the team from further play in the International Tournament and/or remove those adults it deems responsible from the team and/or local league.
+- D. If a game is forfeited, in most cases the score of the game will be recorded as 6-0 (for Little League Divisions and below) or 7-0 [for Intermediate (50-70) Division/ Junior/Senior League].
+However, only the Tournament Committee in Williamsport can decree a forfeit, and the Tournament Committee reserves the right to disregard the results of the game, to assign the score as noted above, or to allow the score to stand (if any part of the game was played). - E. In the event a team (defined for this purpose as a minimum of nine players) fails to attend a scheduled game, and it is determined by the Tournament Committee in Williamsport that the failure to attend was designed to cause a forfeit or delay the tournament for any reason, the Tournament Committee reserves the right to remove the team from further play in the International Tournament and/or remove those adults it deems responsible from the team and/or local league.

-Appendix A

-Lightning Safety Guidelines
+Appendix A Lightning Safety Guidelines